Sol Invictus

-Sol Invictus (/la-x-classic/, "Invincible Sun" or "Unconquered Sun") was the official sun god of the late Roman Empire and a later aspect of, or replacement for, the old Latin god Sol.
-The emperor Aurelian revived his cult in 274 AD and promoted Sol Invictus as the chief god of the empire.
+Sol Invictus (/la-x-classic/, 'Invincible Sun' or 'Unconquered Sun') was the official sun god of the late Roman Empire and a later aspect of, or replacement for, the old Latin god Sol.
+The emperor Aurelian revived his cult in AD 274 and promoted Sol Invictus as the chief god of the empire.
 From Aurelian onward, Sol Invictus often appeared on imperial coinage, usually shown wearing a sun crown and driving a horse-drawn chariot through the sky.
 His prominence lasted until the emperor Constantine I legalized Christianity and restricted paganism.
 (Note: "Up to the conversion of Constantine the Great, the cult of Deus Sol Invictus received the full support of the emperors: The many coins showing the sun god that these emperors struck provide official evidence of this." and "the custom of representing Deus Sol Invictus on coins came to an end in AD 323.")
 The last known inscription referring to Sol Invictus dates to AD 387, (Note: "Corpus Inscriptionum Latinarum dates from 387 AD") although there were enough devotees in the fifth century that the Christian theologian Augustine found it necessary to preach against them.
 (Note: Augustine, Sermones, XII (see Halsberghe 1972); also in Ennaratio in Psalmum XXV; Ennaratio II, 3.)

 In recent years, the scholarly community has become divided on Sol between traditionalists and a growing group of revisionists.
 In the traditional view, Sol Invictus was the second of two different sun gods in Rome.
 The first of these, Sol Indiges, or Sol, was believed to be an early Roman god of minor importance whose cult had petered out by the first century AD.
 Sol Invictus, on the other hand, was believed to be a Syrian sun god whose cult was first promoted in Rome under Elagabalus, without success.
 Some fifty years later, in 274 AD, Aurelian established the cult of Sol Invictus as an official religion.
 There has never been consensus on which Syrian sun god he might have been: some scholars opted for the sky god of Emesa, Elagabal, while others preferred Malakbel of Palmyra.
 In the revisionist view, there was only one cult of Sol in Rome, continuous from the monarchy to the end of antiquity.
 There were at least three temples of Sol in Rome, all active during the Empire and all dating from the earlier Republic.